cyber4paleo/cyber4paleo.github.io/README.md

 This repository was set up in advance of the Cyber4Paleo Community Development Workshop.
 The repository aims to act both as a location to store critical documentation and to operate as a model for project Best Practices (as best it can).
 The website is developed using a bare-bones [Jekyll](http://jekyllrb.com) implementation and a simple Pages interface (as opposed to a blog implementation).
 This set up is designed to help encourage collaboration by Workshop participants through GutHub, for posterity.

+This site can be accessed directly from [http://cyber4paleo.github.io]()

 ## Contribution

 Simon Goring - \[cre, aut\] [GitHub](http://github.com/SimonGoring) [Twitter](http://twitter.com/sjgoring)